-But most vegans agree that the life cycle of the fig and fig wasp is a natural process that includes no animal exploitation or animal cruelty.
+But most vegans agree that the life cycle of the fig and fig wasp is a natural process that agrees with the vegan lifestyle of exhibiting no animal exploitation or animal cruelty.
 If the fig is not eaten, the fate of the wasp does not change.
 Therefore, consuming figs does not cause animal suffering or death.

 This appears to be the stance taken by Vegan Action, the organization responsible for vegan food certification.
 They have several wasp-fertilized fig products on their certification list.

 But, in truth, the argument is somewhat moot because most commercially available figs have never contained wasps.

 The most commonly cultivated fig tree is Ficus carica, or ancient common fig. Unlike most wild-type fig trees, this one can produce fruit parthenocarpically(2).
 Just like seedless watermelons, parthenocarpic figs ripen without fertilization.

 They do not produce seeds and do not have dead wasps inside them.

 The vast majority of figs used in products and sold in the produce aisle are from these wasp-free, common-type fig plants.
 Their crunchiness is due to immature, unfertilized eggs(3).